psteichen/clusil-website/_events/wg-bcms-session-13.md

 published: false

 ---
-**Session 14** of the WG-BCMS, addressed to all BCM managers and people interested in BCM in general.
+**Session 14** of the WG-BCMS.
 Join us to continue the discussions…..

 The main discussion topic for this session is: